Mohit-Harsh/Web-Dev-Projects/README.md

 ### About The Project

-This is a Django project with frontend ui and a search engine at the backend.
+This project implements 2 important features of a `Social Media Messaging App` -> managing `User Posts` and `User Notifications` using Microservices Architecture.

 ### Built With